Canadian Association of Physicists: CAP Herzberg Medal

 The CAP awards the Herzberg medal for outstanding research achievement by a Canadian physicist within 12 years of completing his or her doctorate.
 This medal is named after Canadian Nobel-prize winner Gerhard Herzberg and has been given annually since 1970.

+CAP Fellowship

+The CAP Fellowship recognizes active members who have made significant contributions to the Canadian physics community.
+The inaugural recipients were Nobel Prize laureates Arthur B. McDonald and Donna Strickland.